Karim Benzema Fuels Napoli Rumours with Real Madrid Social Media Post

 Per Botija, Italian newspaper La Gazzetta dello Sport has reported Napoli are prepared to offer Los Blancos €40 million for the striker, with new manager Carlo Ancelotti keen on a reunion.

-The Italian and Benzema worked together at Real, and the 30-year-old did some of his best work under his guidance.
+The Italian and Benzema worked together at Real, and the 30-year-old produced some of his best work under his guidance.

 Benzema's scoring output has declined in the last two seasons, and the 2017-18 campaign was his worst yet in the Spanish capital.
 He scored just 12 goals in 39 matches, and predictably, his poor form led to plenty of speculation.